Clear-Bible/nt-conditionals/data/md/nt-conditionals-SBLGNT.md

 p: (if in anything I have boasted to him about you,)
 q: (I was not put to shame) (NASB)

+* NASB, NRSV: "if"
+ESV: "whatever"
+NIV, NLT: no conditional

 ## Greek (SBLGNT)